ZenFinTech/Render/Render Hell.md

 ## Rendering
-Rendering is basically doing an immense number of small tasks such as calculate something for thousands of vertices or painting millions of pixels on a screen.
+Rendering is basically doing an immense number of small tasks such as calculate something for thousands of vertices or painting millions of pixels on a screen.      at least 30fps
->=  30fps

 ```
 Modern CPUs have 4-8 cores that can do each 4-8 float operations at once